walterfreeman/phy211/syllabus.md

 We will not excuse any absences for athletic travel on Fridays.

 **If you miss an isolated lecture class**, you may be able to catch up during the recitation immediately following the class you miss.
-You are always welcome to come to office hours for help (and should do so if you need to catch up).
+You are always welcome to come to my office hours for help (and should do so).

-**If you miss recitation**, send a note to your recitation TA explaining your absence.
-You may come visit us in the Physics Clinic the following Monday from 1-4 PM to work through the recitation exercise with us; we will give you credit for recitation attendance and participation, so long as you don't abuse this system.
+**If you miss recitation**, send a note to your recitation TA and to Chandler Martin explaining your absence.
+You may come visit Chandler in the Physics
+Clinic the following Monday from 1-4 PM to work through the recitation exercise with him; he will give you credit for recitation attendance and participation, so long as you don't abuse this system.

+**If you are late turning in a homework assignment**, you should describe the reason it is late to your TA and get their permission to turn it in late.
+(We will generally grant homework extensions for the reasons outlined above or in other situations where granting a homework extension will help you learn physics.)
-**If you are late turning in a homework assignment**, everyone may turn in *one* homework assignment up to a week late without giving a reason by writing on the top of it "This is my one late submission" and turning it in when you finish it.
+Everyone may turn in *one* homework assignment up to a week late without giving a reason by writing on the top of it "This is my one late submission" and turning it in at the next recitation.
+Otherwise, we won't accept late homework without a reason (and won't accept homework more than three days late without a compelling reason).

 **If you miss a group quiz** for a good reason (detailed above), we will replace its grade with the grade you get on the corresponding exam held the next week.
-To be eligible to do this, unless the situation is an emergency, you must contact your TA and explain the reason for your absence and get it approved ahead of time, and then contact your group and let them know that you will not be able to help them with their work. _(You may do this once.)_
+To be eligible to do this, unless the situation is an emergency, you must contact your GTA and Walter and explain the reason for your absence and get it approved ahead of time, and then contact your group and let them know that you will not be able to help them with their work. _(You may do this once.)_

-**If you will miss an exam**, please send a note to the professors explaining the situation as far in advance as possible.
+**If you will miss an exam**, please send a note to Walter explaining the situation as far in advance as possible.

-Depending on what you tell us, we may either:
+We may either:

-* Allow you to drop this exam as your lowest exam grade
+* Use the "second chance portion" of the final exam to evaluate you on that topic, as a makeup
 * Ask you to take a makeup exam during the last week of class, written or verbal
 * Ask you to take a makeup exam during the next day or two, written or verbal
 * Evaluate you on that material in some other way